Epitectus2223/chembl-ca2-pic50-alogp/README.md

 ---

-## Why this matters (for a hiring manager)
-- Demonstrates an end-to-end DS workflow: **raw → curated → baseline model → diagnostics → interpretation**
-- Shows **reproducibility**: a Python-first pipeline plus an **R cross-check**
-- Emphasizes **honest modeling**: recognizing when a feature has little/no predictive signal is a core DS skill

----

 ## Executive summary
 - After curation and deduplication, the dataset is reduced to **one row per compound**.
 - A simple **OLS** regression (`pIC50 ~ AlogP`) shows **near-zero explanatory power** (R² ≈ 0).